Trustworthy Tools

 Paper

 The HOL-Omega system is more deeply described in the paper The HOL-Omega Logic (PDF) by Homeier, P.V., in Proceedings of the 22nd International Conference on Theorem Proving in Higher Order Logics (TPHOLs) 2009, LNCS vol. 5674, pp. 244-259.
-The paper presents the abstract syntax and semantics for the ranks, kinds, types, and terms of the logic, as well as the new fundamental axioms and rules of inference.
-It also provides examples illustrating the need for an expanded logic.
+The paper provides examples illustrating and motivating the need for an expanded logic.
+It presents the abstract syntax and semantics for the ranks, kinds, types, and terms of the logic, as well as the new fundamental axioms and rules of inference.

 Despite the value of higher order logic, it has been recognized that there are some useful concepts beyond the power of higher order logic to state.
 An example is the practical device of monads.
 Monads are particularly useful in modeling, for example, realistic computations involving state or exceptions, as a shallow embedding in a logic which itself is strictly functional, without state or exceptions.
 The paper presents examples of using the HOL-Omega system to model monads and prove theorems about their general properties, as well as concepts from category theory such as functors and natural transformations.